 Inclusive Pedagogy Resources

-Akhimie, Patricia, “Race Before Race: Premodern Critical Race Studies,” ed.
-Ayanna Thompson, special issue Literature Compass 18.10 (Oct 2021)
+Akhimie, Patricia, “Cultivating Expertise: Glossing Shakespeare and Race,” in “Race Before Race: Premodern Critical Race Studies,” ed.
+Ayanna Thompson, special issue Literature Compass 18.10 (2021), n.p.

 - Tracing connections between research methodologies and classroom practices in the study of Shakespeare and race, this essay argues for the importance of offering students’ opportunities to build and demonstrate expertise.
 The essay discusses the use of a glossary exercise in classes on race and early modern literature, and the learning objectives for such courses.
 Finally, the essay offers a critique of such courses as commonly structured and suggestions for new directions in teaching race in literature from this period.

 Brown, David Sterling. “(Early) Modern Literature: Crossing the Color-Line.”
 The Radical Teacher: A Socialist, Feminist, Anti-Racist Journal on the Theory and Practice of Teaching no. 105, 2016.

 - Brown discusses his experience creating and teaching a course “that aimed to shift the demographics of a traditional Shakespeare course by placing historically disparate texts and black and white authors in conversation with one another” (p.
 70).
 Brown reports that reading early modern texts and modern texts by African American authors in tandem allowed students to gain insights and engage productively with the concept of race as it operated now and in the past.

 Dadabhoy, Ambereen.
 “Skin in the Game: Teaching Race in Early Modern Literature.”
 Studies in Medieval and Renaissance Teaching.